Gaotrees/caffe-doc/Ubuntu-16.04-Installation-Guide.md

 In Ubuntu desktop, enable the use of proprietary drivers in the Software & Updates Center for your desktop and install the NVIDIA graphics driver from the main Ubuntu package repository.
 See https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia

+In Kubuntu 16.04, you need to enable the use of proprietary drivers (in System Settings -> Driver Manager).

 Discover which driver number you need with:

     sudo ubuntu-drivers devices